-Routines can be triggered by such things as a phrase, a time of the day, the action of another smart home device, or a variety of other options.
-You set up these routines in the Alexa app.
+Routines can be triggered by such things as a phrase, a time of the day, the action of another smart home devices, or a variety of other options.
+You set up these routines in the Alexa application.

 How to Set Up Alexa Routines

-You would first go into your Alexa app, then over to the three lines on the bottom right corner.
+You would first go into your Alexa application, then over to the three lines on the bottom right corner.

 Then, go to Routines.

 On the next screen, you’ll touch the plus sign in the top right corner.
 From there, you’ll see a screen where you’ll be prompted to enter your Routine Name, trigger as well as action, or what happens.

 First, name your Routine.
 After you’ve named your routine, you’ll select “When this happens”.
 You’re then presented with a variety of options.